Our Growing Practices

 Chemically Free grown produce items in accordance with our IPM include:

-Dutch Variety Tomatoes, Cherry Tomatoes, English Cucumbers, Mini Cucumbers, Basil & other Herbs, Beets, Kale, Arugula, Lettuce, String Beans, Sugar Snap Peas, Cherries, Summer Squashes, Blueberries, Blackberries, Carrots, Peppers & Winter Squashes.
+Dutch Variety Tomatoes, Cherry Tomatoes, English Cucumbers, Mini Cucumbers, Basil & other Herbs, Beets, Kale, Arugula, Lettuce, String Beans, Sugar Snap Peas, Cherries, Summer Squashes, Blueberries, Blackberries, Broccoli, Carrots, Melons, Onions, Peppers & Winter Squashes.

 Members will be notified of any changes to a particular practice due to unforeseen environmental damage or pest pressure.